 I was so impressed with this DVD that I was thrilled when the lovely people at Tractor Ted sent us a selection of DVD’s and Books to look through.

-Monkey was beside himself when we opened the package – what to watch or read first???
+My son was beside himself when we opened the package – what to watch or read first???
 Since our delivery arrived a couple of weeks ago, we have watched every DVD countless times and re-read all the books.
 He absolutely loves them all, I really like the educational aspect.
 We’ve all learnt something and when we visited the Tractor Ted Farm show at the weekend we added to our collection – that’s how much we like them.

 The first DVD we watched was Tractor Ted in the Springtime.
 As you can guess, this is one of a series of 4 ‘season’ DVD’s, so a great way of showing children what happens on the farm during the entire year.
 You can also buy an accompanying book for each DVD with lots of factual information to read through.

 There are also songs you can sing along to during the DVD, and you can watch them separately (a feature of all the DVD’s).
-At the end of the DVD you can watch snippets of the other Season DVD’s.
+At the end of the DVD, you can watch snippets of the other Season DVD’s.

 We thoroughly enjoyed both DVD’s and will share our thoughts on the others items we received over the coming weeks.